-- 1. Leadership and Staffing - Describe how senior leadership will support the project coordinator in carrying out the duties associated with recruiting mentors and delivering Arches - Describe your organization's plan to recruit and hire mentors who are culturally competent, have had firsthand knowledge of the justice system, and/or have had experience working with justice-involved young adults.
-Specifically address any potential partnerships with other organizations to identify eligible mentors - Demonstrate that mentors and project coordinators will be available for ongoing training and technical assistance as described in the Scope of Services - Describe how mentors will be evaluated and provided with feedback - Attach job descriptions for the project coordinator, mentors and any other staff position relevant to this program, including qualifications that will be required - Describe your organization's plan to outreach to qualified, recently laid-off DOP staff
+- 1. Leadership and Staffing - Describe how senior leadership will support the project coordinator in carrying out the duties associated with recruiting mentors and delivering Arches

+- Describe your organization's plan to recruit and hire mentors who are culturally competent, have had firsthand knowledge of the justice system, and/or have had experience working with justice-involved young adults.
+Specifically address any potential partnerships with other organizations to identify eligible mentors - Demonstrate that mentors and project coordinators will be available for ongoing training and technical assistance as described in the Scope of Services - Describe how mentors will be evaluated and provided with feedback - Demonstrate that the project coordinator(s), the mentor team leader(s), and any other staff relevant to this program will be appropriately qualified.
+Attach resumes for staff already identified and job descriptions for positions not yet filled indicating qualifications required.